dgottem/animebox/README.md

-This repository will contain projects I will use to build my portfolio.
+This is one of many projects I will be building.

-Time is of the essence for this rookie.
+Status: Unfinished